kekuchan/swarmbject/docs/std/arr/Void.md

 * The array to reverse in.
 * The starting index of the subarray to reverse.
 * The size of the subarray to reverse.
-* A pointer to a "void*(void*, unsigned int)" function that returns a pointer to an element, from the given array, at the given index.
+* A pointer to a "void(void*, unsigned int, unsigned int)" function that switch the value of any element of the given subarray at the given index, with another at a given index.
-* A pointer to a "void(void*, void*)" function that sets to the given pointed element another pointed element.
-* A pointer to a temporary element.

 Returns: void.